Rabobank-Archive/extension/README.md

 ### `npm start`

 Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000/#build-pipelines](http://localhost:3000/#build-pipelines) to view it in the browser.

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.

+See the different [routes](src/index.tsx) for available reports.

+### `npm run storybook`

+Runs the storybook to read stories of the available components.
+Makes it possible to checkout (and test) a component in isolation.

 ### `npm test`